Seal Island trip, St. Ives, Cornwall

 Seal Island Trip, St Ives, Cornwall

-The Seal Island trip takes you to a small rocky island 6km west of St Ives and this is the largest island in The Carracks, a group of small rocky inshore islands 200m offshore.
+The St Ives boat trip to Seal Island takes you to a small rocky island 6km west of St Ives, and this is the largest island in The Carracks, a group of small rocky inshore islands 200m offshore.
 It does not take a wildlife expert to understand why the island gets its name as it’s the home to a colony of Grey Atlantic seals.

-As you walk around St Ives harbour you will often be offered a boat trip and most offer the same packages, all that differs is the departure time and boat details like size or covered area.
-The boat trips operate throughout the season in good weather and it depends on the tides as to where you depart, when we travelled the tide was on it’s way out and we departed from the main harbour wall and on return were ferried by a small boat back to the harbour.
+As you walk around St Ives harbour, you will often be offered a boat trip to seal island from St Ives, and most offer the same packages, all that differs is the departure time and boat details like size or covered area.
+The boat trips operate throughout the season in good weather, and it depends on the tides as to where you depart.
+When we travelled, the tide was on its way out, and we departed from the main harbour wall and, on return, were ferried by a small boat back to the harbour.

 Seal Island boat trip from St Ives, Cornwall

-The boat trip takes just over an hour and you get to see some great scenery on the trip, from the St Ives sandy beaches of Porthgwidden and Porthmeor to the stunning coastal cliffs.
-Of the overall trip, we probably spent just over 10 minutes close-up to the seals at the actual island which is plenty of time to get some great photos as the seals are not at all alarmed by the visiting boats.
+The boat trip takes just over an hour, and you get to see some incredible scenery, from the St Ives sandy beaches of Porthgwidden and Porthmeor to the stunning coastal cliffs.
+Of the overall trip, we probably spent just over 10 minutes close-up to the seals on the island, which is plenty of time to get some great photos as the seals are not alarmed by the visiting boats.

 One word of caution is that you should be prepared to get a little wet from the spray.

-Although on our trip we just saw the grey seals it can happen that you get to see Common and Bottlenose Dolphins and if you are very lucky the odd Basking Shark.
+Although we just saw the grey seals on our trip, you may get to see Common and Bottlenose Dolphins and, if you are fortunate, the odd Basking Shark.

-Check our Coast Radar video below that shows footage of the seals, sorry for the shaking but the boat does go up and down a lot.
+Check our Coast Radar video below that shows footage of the seals.
+Sorry for the shaking, but the boat goes up and down a lot.
 I have also tried to show the view of the main St Ives beaches on the return to the harbour.

 Seal Island Trip Video